-Saxbys® is a hospitality company driven by a singular mission:
+Saxbys is driven by a singular mission: MAKE LIFE BETTER.

 The Saxbys team lives by its core values, transparently painted in the walls of our HQ and all striving to serve our company mission:

 1. We are a Community, Serving Our Community

 2. Embrace being O.D.D.
 (Outgoing, Detail Oriented and Disciplined)

 6. Care Personally and Communicate Openly